Reilly-ConceptsCognitionLab/ConversationAlign/README.md

     prior, ConversationAlign works by yoking values from a lookup database to each word in your language transcript.
 Most affective measures come from the database, AffectVec (Raji & deMelo, 2020,
     DOI: 10.1145/3366423.3380068).
-In general terms, the AffectVec is a database created using machine learning techniques that generate word embeddings, which are vector representations of words in continuous vector space, based on their co-occurrence patterns.
-As such, ConversationAlign may provide you with affective values that may not be consistent with human ratings of affective intensity in a provided text.
+AffectVec is a database created using machine learning techniques that generate word embeddings, so may not be consistent with human ratings of affective intensity in a provided text.
 It is worth carefully considering and reading about methods used to create the AffectVec database prior to interpreting any of these affective measures, particularly in scientific